Viking art: Mammen Style

 The axe head from Mammen.
 Iron with silver engraving.

-The Mammen Style takes its name from its type object, an axe recovered from a wealthy male burial marked a mound (Bjerringhø) at Mammen, in Jutland, Denmark (on the basis of dendrochronology, the wood used in construction of the grave chamber was felled in winter 970–971).
+The Mammen Style takes its name from its type object, an axe recovered from a wealthy man's burial mound (Bjerringhø) at Mammen, in Jutland, Denmark (on the basis of dendrochronology, the wood used in construction of the grave chamber was felled in winter 970–971).
 Richly decorated on both sides with inlaid silver designs, the iron axe was probably a ceremonial parade weapon that was the property of a man of princely status, his burial clothes bearing elaborate embroidery and trimmed with silk and fur.

 A replica of the original but lost Cammin Chest, a small late-Viking period golden reliquary in the Mammen style (Nationalmuseet).

-On one face, the Mammen axe features a large bird with pelleted body, crest, circular eye, and upright head and beak with lappet.
+On one face, the Mammen axe features a large bird with a pelleted body, crest, circular eye, and upright head and beak with lappet.
 A large shell-spiral marks the bird's hip, from which point its thinly elongated wings emerge: the right wing interlaces with the bird's neck, while the left wing interlaces with its body and tail.
 The outer wing edge displays a semi-circular nick typical of Mammen Style design.
-The tail is rendered as a triple tendril, the particular treatment of which on the Mammen axe – with open, hook-like ends – forming a characteristic of the Mammen Style as a whole.
-Complicating the design is the bird's head-lappet, interlacing twice with neck and right wing, whilst also sprouting tendrils along the blade edge.
+The tail is rendered as a triple tendril, the particular treatment of which on the Mammen axe – with open, hook-like ends – forms a characteristic of the Mammen Style as a whole.
+Complicating the design is the bird's head-lappet, interlacing twice with its neck and right wing, whilst also sprouting tendrils along the blade edge.
 At the top, near the haft, the Mammen axe features an interlaced knot on one side, a triangular human mask (with large nose, moustache and spiral beard) on the other; the latter would prove a favoured Mammen Style motif carried over from earlier styles.

 On the other side, the Mammen axe bears a spreading foliate (leaf) design, emanating from spirals at the base with thin, 'pelleted' tendrils spreading and intertwining across the axe head towards the haft.